 The event concluded with a success citing the organizer’s words that their “tournament is more than a competition; it is a meeting of friends”.
 They also added that “Because if something makes this tournament great, it is your passion for this sport!”

-We also want to congratulate Matt Johnson, for his 3rd place finish in the event.
-Matt is a business owner and long time tournament fisherman.
-His life long work is the company he runs, Topeka Tile Installation, but any free time he gets is spent on the water.
-He’s loves fishing for smaller species in the lakes surrounding his home town, but really loves to get in the open water and fish for big game.
-We hope to have Matt back for next year.
+We also want to congratulate Bryan Palmer, for his 3rd place finish in the event.
+Bryan is a business owner and long time tournament fisherman.
+His life long work is the company he runs, Riverside Paver Pros, but any free time he gets is spent on the water.
+He loves fishing for smaller species in the lakes surrounding his home town, but really loves to get in the open water and fish for big game.
+We hope to have Bryan back for next year.